mapsacosta/EAFJupyter/docs/01_cmslpc.rst

 |

 Each server opton inherits the packages from the image it was based on.
-The inheritence is shown in the diagram in `EAF Structure and Packages`_.
+The inheritence is shown in the diagram in :ref:`EAF Structure and Packages<diagram>`.

 SL7 Interactive
 -----------------